 - Tenaya Lodge at Yosemite – one of the more upscale places to stay outside the South entrance.
 It’s a big resort with lots of Yosemite winter activities.
 Tenaya Lodge is pet friendly.

 - Autocamp Yosemite – If you have ever had dreams of staying in an airstream trailer, this is your chance.
 Autocamp Yosemite has very stylish airstreams with fire pits.

 Yosemite Winter Glamping at Autocamp

 Each trailer has a dedicated outdoor area with a fire pit and grill.
 There are stylish wood chairs and blankets you can use to snuggle up and make s’mores or grill your dinner.
-Other food options are available at the clubhouse or in Mariposa for those that want an evening out.
+Other food options are available at the clubhouse or in Mariposa.

 RELATED POST: 9 Glamping Destinations in California & The USA